AI chipmaker Nvidia is the first $5 trillion company

 Last month Nvidia announced that it will invest $100 billion in OpenAI as part of a partnership that will add at least 10 gigawatts of Nvidia AI data centers to ramp up the computing power for the owner of the artificial intelligence chatbot ChatGPT.

-In August Huang said that Nvidia was discussing a potential new computer chip designed for China with the Trump administration.
-President Donald Trump said on Air Force One that he will speak with Chinese President Xi Jinping about Nvidia's chips on Thursday.
+In August, Huang said that Nvidia was discussing a potential new computer chip designed for China with the Trump administration.
+Trump said on Air Force One that he will speak with Xi about Nvidia's chips on Thursday on the sidelines of the APEC event that Huang is also attending.

+In August, Trump announced a deal with chipmakers Nvidia and AMD to lift export controls on sales of advanced chips to China in exchange for a 15% cut of the revenue, despite concerns from national security experts that such chips will end up in the hands of Chinese military and intelligence services.
+That same month, Trump announced that the U.S. government had taken a 10 percent stake in Intel worth around $11 billion.

+Then, Nvidia announced last month that it’s investing $5 billion in Intel and will collaborate with the struggling semiconductor company.